bocoup/jqfundamentals.com/content/javascript-basics/index.md

 As it turns out, most everything we work with in JavaScript is an object -- in fact, there are only five kinds of values that are *not* objects:

-- strings
+- strings (text)
 - booleans (true/false)
 - numbers
 - `undefined`
 - `null`

-These values are called "primitives," but even some of these values can be treated as though they were objects -- more on that in a minute.
+These values are called **primitives**, but even some of these values can be treated as though they were objects -- more on that in a minute.
 But what's an object?
 Let's look at an example of a simple object:

     var person = {
       firstName : 'Boaz',
       lastName : 'Sender'
     };

-The object we've created here has two *properties*: `firstName` and `lastName`.
+The object we've created here has two **properties**: `firstName` and `lastName`.
 We've created it using the "object literal syntax" -- that is, by putting a set of key-value pairs in `{ }`.
 Note that, for each pair, there is a colon between the key and the value, and there is a comma between each pair.
 Note also that there is *not* a comma after the last key-value pair -- if you accidentally include a comma after the last pair, you will get errors in older browsers.

 #### Accessing properties